 Joe has been involved in Interfaith ministry for over a decade.
 Learn more about his story here.
 Currently, he serves on the Steering Committee and chairs the Interfaith Dialogue Committee of the Treasure Coast Interfaith Community.
 Joe’s goals are to…

 - Promote interfaith friendship, dialogue, and education on a grassroots level.

 - Build a network of Baptist churches dedicated to building bridges of hope with people and communities of other faiths.

 - Educate churches and people of faith about dialogue and world religions, as well as provide resources for peace initiatives and community enrichment.

 - Empower churches to be the presence of Christ in a diverse world.

-Joe’s philosophy of interfaith work is based on his extensive study of the biblical theme of hospitality in the New Testament, as well as research on spiritual friendship, a historic- and biblical-based spiritual practice in which people from diverse backgrounds come together for the common journey of listening, understanding, and peacemaking.
+Joe’s philosophy of interfaith work is based on his extensive study of the biblical theme of hospitality in Scripture, as well as research on spiritual friendship, a historic- and biblical-based spiritual practice in which people from diverse backgrounds come together for the common journey of listening, understanding, and peacemaking.